snu-mllab/Context-Memory/README.md

 ```
 - This will launch an interactive chat system based on LLaMA-7B:
   <img src="https://github.com/snu-mllab/Context-Memory/blob/main/image/demo.png" align="center" width=50%>
+- [Update 24.01.12] We release an compression adapter for general purpose which is trained on the mixture of datasets including samples from [RedPajama-v2](https://www.together.ai/blog/redpajama-data-v2) and [LMSYS-Chat-1M](https://huggingface.co/datasets/lmsys/lmsys-chat-1m) (# training samples is 500k).
+To test the adapter, set `--dataset pretrain` for download.py and interact.py.

 ## Dataset
 - We provide tokenized data of [MetaICL](https://github.com/facebookresearch/MetaICL) and [SODA](https://github.com/skywalker023/sodaverse) for LLaMA.
 Smaller datasets including DailyDialog will be downloaded and tokenized automatically during training.